peurKe/auto_ZONA_translator/README.md

 ## Restoring original subtitles

-- 2 ways :
+- There are two methods available:
-  - Either select 'English' language in 'Z.O.N.A' game's settings.
+  - Soit vous sélectionnez la langue "English" dans les paramètres du jeu "Z.O.N.A",
-  - Or either execute the shortcut '**auto_ZONA_translator (restore)**' created by the executable into your Z.O.N.A game directory, and confirm you want to restore original translation (y/n)
+  - Or run the shortcut '**auto_ZONA_translator (restore)**' created by the executable in your Z.O.N.A game directory, and confirm that you want to restore the original translation by typing 'y'.
 ```
  Confirm you want to restore all '0.035' backup binary files (y/n):
 ```